nikkilr88/egghead-asciicasts/build-redux-style-applications-with-angular-rxjs-and-ngrx-store/lessons/angular-2-use-two-reducers-together.md

 }
 ```

 Now when I hit Save and Refresh, you can see now I'll get the time Sarah is in this time zone and I can do that for each of our people here.
-I'll copy and paste clock.
+I'll copy and paste `clock`.
 I'm also going to update this pipe here.
 We're using `date` and the `date` is formatted just `jms`, to give us the hour and seconds.

 ```html
 ...